Intravenous immunoglobulin (IVIG) is a type of antibody treatment used as a “front line” therapy to temporarily elevate platelet counts.

-IVIg is a solution of IgG antibodies normally present in adult human blood.1 The IgG antibodies are extracted from the combined plasma of more than 1,000 screened donors and treated to eliminate bacterial and viral contaminants.
+IVIG is a solution of IgG (immunoglobulin G) antibodies normally present in adult human blood.1 IgG antibodies are extracted from the combined plasma of more than 1,000 screened donors and treated to eliminate bacterial and viral contaminants.
 It is used to treat immune deficiency and many other conditions on-label and off-label.1

-IVIg is manufactured by different companies and each brand has slightly different features and side effect profiles.
-See the BDI Pharma IVIg Comparision Chart and the Immune Deficiency Foundation Chart for more information.
+Different companies manufacture IVIG and each brand has slightly different features and side effect profiles.
+The BDI Pharma IVIg Comparision Chart and the Immune Deficiency Foundation Chart provide more information.

-IVIg is given intravenously for a period of several hours.
-There are two different dosage options: .4 g/kg per day for 5 days, or infusions of 1 g/kg per day for 1 to 2 days.
-The higher-dose, shorter-term administration leads to a more rapid rise in platelet count, but higher toxicities 3
+IVIG is given intravenously for a period of several hours.
+There are two different dosage options: .4 grams (g) / kilograms (kg) per day for five days, or infusions of 1 g/kg per day for one to two days.
+The higher-dose, shorter-term administration leads to a more rapid rise in platelet count, but higher toxicities.3

-The most common side effects of IVIg include headache, fever, chills, nausea or vomiting, muscle pain or chest pain.
-Slowing down the infusion or premedication can help eliminate these problems or decrease their severity.
-Fortunately, most patients with these side effects can be helped by slowing down the rate of infusion.
-Premedication with acetaminophen, antihistamines, or occasionally steroids can also help decrease side effects.4
+The most common side effects of IVIG include: headache, fever, chills, nausea or vomiting, muscle pain or chest pain.
+Fortunately, slowing down the rate of infusion can help eliminate these problems or decrease their severity.
+Premedication with acetaminophen, antihistamines or occasionally steroids can also help decrease side effects.4

-Patients who are IgA deficient have a greater chance of developing anaphylactic shock.1 IVIg can cause renal dysfunction and renal failure, expecially with preparations that are very concentratred or have a high sugar content.5
+Patients who are IgA (immunoglobulin A) deficient have a greater chance of developing anaphylactic shock.1 IVIG can cause renal dysfunction and renal failure, especially with preparations that are very concentrated or have a high sugar content.9

-IVIg does not work very well for those people with ITP who have anti-GPIbalpha antibodies on their platelets.6,7
+IVIg does not work very well for those ITP patients who have anti-GPIbalpha antibodies on their platelets.6,7